What is a Committal Mention Hearing?

 After a Committal Mention

-The matter then goes off from the committal mention to the committal date although sometimes and in the more complicated matters a special mention will be ordered between the committal mention and the contested committal.
-The aim of that special hearing would be to make sure that witnesses were all available or that funding was in place etc.
+The matter then goes off from the committal mention to the committal date, although sometimes in the more complicated matters a special mention will be ordered between the committal mention and the contested committal.
+The aim of that special hearing would be to make sure that witnesses are all available or that funding was in place etc.

-It is essential that you have got a lawyer well in advance and instructed them fully so that they can get the best outcome for you.
+It is essential that you have got a lawyer well in advance of this hearing and instructed them fully so that they can get the best outcome for you and progress your matter in the best way.